-The Douay-Rheims Bible is the closest English translation that has a long history of no revisions needed.
+The Douay-Rheims Bible is the closest English translation and has a long history of no revisions needed.
 When describing the Bible it is good to know the definition of the word.

 The Douay has a wonderful history.
-It arose from the need for a Bible that the English Catholics could read instead of what was being reinvented as a Bible at the time.
+It arose from the need to have a Bible that the English Catholics could read instead of what was being reinvented as a Bible at the time.

 This quote is from the author of Tan Books' website CathTruth.com 2009: